Workplace mental health: 4 things you should know about OCD in the workplace

 The truth is, every one of us experiences unwanted and intrusive thoughts; it’s part of being human.
 However, those who do not have OCD can easily dismiss these thoughts as uncomfortable, weird, or just something their brain does and get on with their day.

-Here are 5 five things that employers should be aware of about OCD:
+Here are four things that employers should be aware of about OCD:

 - OCD is more than just excessive cleaning or hand washing: There are 5 main types; Checking, Ruminations & Intrusive thoughts, Contamination, Symmetry and ordering, Hoarding – all of which could have an effect in the workplace when not handled correctly.